 - Rest – Did you get enough sleep and taper properly?

 - Goals – Did you set appropriate and realistic goals?

 It’s only been a few days, but here’s my analysis on why I think I missed my 1:30 goal.

 Lack of Focused Training Plan

 I didn’t have a clearly defined goal.
 Sure, I want to break 1:30, but I didn’t specifically train with that in mind.
 I certainly didn’t do any hill work, which would have helped.
 I spent so much energy on my last race, that this mini-cycle felt like a chore.
 Time to refocus!

-The previous week we were on vacation, and didn’t eat the healthiest.
-Lots of rich foods I normally don’t eat.
-I definitely felt the effects of lots of greasy burgers, fries and craft beer.
+The previous week we were on vacation, and I didn’t eat the healthiest – lots of rich foods that I normally don’t eat.
+I definitely felt the effects of lots of greasy burgers, fries, and craft beer.
 We’d been home several days, but it still contributed to the sluggishness.

 Unlike previous races, I didn’t really have a taper.
-Last week was a little lighter, but not much.
-Also, since the race was on Thursday, I had two fewer days to rest my legs.
+Last week was a little lighter on mileage, but not much.
+Also, since the race was on a Thursday, I had two fewer days to rest my legs.
 They definitely felt heavier during the race (especially after that hill).
-I now realize how important tapering is.
+I now realize the importance of the taper.

 Loss of Mental Focus During the Race